AlexRioja/-IoT-BlindsExercise/README.md

 * The states of the system are the following:
     * Blinds states: raised, down, rising, lowering.
     * Working mode: summer and winter.
 * The system states should be informed by using LEDs or Serial(received in the PC) and updated each 2 sec.
-W